SwagLyrics/swaglyrics-backend/README.md

 The [main program](https://github.com/SwagLyrics/SwagLyrics-For-Spotify/blob/fbe9428e3458e6cce1396133b84c229ccd974a9e/swaglyrics/cli.py#L57) is configured to send a POST request to the server.

-Need to document and add unit testing
+Need to document and add unit testing.

+### Rate Limits
+In order to prevent spam and/or abuse of endpoints, rate limiting has been set such that it wouldn't affect a normal user.

+Since SwagLyrics checks for track change every 5 seconds, requests on endpoints `/stripper` and `/unsupported` are allowed once per 5 seconds only.